-To enter the AMI BIOS setup utility screens, press the <Delete> key while the system is booting up.
+To enter the AMI BIOS Setup utility screens, press the key while the system is booting up.

-Note: In most cases, the <Delete> key is used to invoke the AMI BIOS setup screen.
+Note: In most cases, the key is used to invoke the AMI BIOS setup screen.
+There are a few cases when other keys are used, such as <F3>, <F4>. etc.

 Each main BIOS menu option is described in this manual.
-The AMI BIOS setup menu screen has two main frames.
+The Main BIOS setup menu screen has two main frames.
 The left frame displays all the options that can be configured.
 Grayed-out options cannot be configured.
 Options in blue can be configured by the user.
 The right frame displays the key legend.
 Above the key legend is an area reserved for a text message.
 When an option is selected in the left frame, it is highlighted in white.
 Often a text message will accompany it.

-Note: the AMI BIOS has default text messages built in.
-Supermicro retains the option to include, omit, or change any of these text messages.
+Note: The AMI BIOS has default text messages built in.
+The manufacturer retains the option to include, omit, or change any of these text messages.

-The AMI BIOS setup utility uses a key-based navigation system called "hot keys."
-Most of the AMI BIOS setup utility "hot keys" can be used at any time during the setup navigation process.
-These keys include <F1>, <F4>, <Enter>, <Esc>, arrow keys, etc.
+The AMI BIOS Setup utility uses a key-based navigation system called "hot keys."
+Most of the AMI BIOS setup utility "hot keys" can be used at any time during setup navigation.
+These keys include <F3>, <F4>, <Enter>, <ESC>, arrow keys, etc.

-Note: Options printed in Bold are default settings.
+Note 1: Options printed in Bold are default settings.